Concept One - MySuperInformation shown is for the balanced option.

 Established in 1986, Concept One is an industry fund sponsored by IEUWA and the Association of Independent Schools of Western Australia.
 Concept One is a multi-employer plan, meaning any employer-sponsored member can join.
 The fund provides a simple and easy to understand structure, focusing on providing a personal service to members.

 The fund is MySuper authorised, and from 1 January 2014, the existing Balanced option is the default MySuper offering for members who do not choose an investment option.
 The default Balanced option has underperformed the SuperRatings Index over the short and long term.
 Choice members have access to an additional 2 Diversified options and a Cash option.

-The fee structure is lower than the industry average across all account balances assessed; however, exit fees do apply.
+The fee structure is higher than the industry average across all account balances assessed; however, the administration fee is capped at $250 pa.
+Members can also make unlimited free switches but exit fees do apply.

 Concept One provides two levels of insurance.
 Members working 15 hours or more per week automatically receive Death and TPD insurance, while members working less than 15 hours per week receive Death and limited TPD cover (limited to Activities of Daily Living).
 The voluntary Income Protection offering provides up to 75% salary coverage with benefit payments of 2 years or to age 65 across a choice of 3 waiting periods.
 Premiums vary between 'education' or 'non-education' occupational categories.